upstash/upsy/README.md

 After clicking on Create:

 - Go to OAuth & Permissions in the App dashboard
-- Click `Install to Workspace` and install
+- Click `Install to Workspace` and install.

 One last step is to enable Upsy for direct messages.
-Go to your App Settings page and go to App Home and set the checkbox for "Allow users to send Slash commands and messages from the messages tab".
+Go to your `Features` > `App Home` and set the checkbox for "Allow users to send Slash commands and messages from the messages tab".

 Congratulations, you've created your Slack app! 🎉 Keep this dashboard open because we'll need the generated Slack tokens in the next step.